tdewolff/minify/README.md

 - strips default protocols (`http:` and `javascript:`)
 - strips comments (except conditional comments)
 - strips long `doctype` or `meta` charset
-- makes tags, attributes and some values lower case to enhace GZIP compression
+- makes tags, attributes and some values lowercase to enhance GZIP compression

-After recent benchmarking and profiling it is really fast and minifies pages in the 10ms range, making it viable for on-the-fly minification.
+After recent benchmarking and profiling it became really fast and minifies pages in the 20ms range, making it viable for on-the-fly minification.

 However, be careful when doing on-the-fly minification.
 A simple site would typically have HTML pages of 5kB which ideally are compressed to say 4kB.
 If this would take about 10ms to minify, one has to download slower than 100kB/s to make minification effective.
 There is a lot of handwaving in this example but it's hardly effective to minify on-the-fly.
 Rather use caching!

 ### Beware
 Make sure your HTML doesn't depend on whitespace between `block` elements that have been changed to `inline` or `inline-block` elements using CSS.
 Your layout *should not* depend on those whitespaces as the minifier will remove them.
-An example is a list of `<li>`s which have `display:inline-block` applied and have whitespace inbetween them.
+An example is a list of `<li>`s which have `display:inline-block` applied and have whitespace in between them.

 ## CSS
 The CSS minifier is very fast and complete and will only use safe minifications: